-Disclosure: I received a four pack of tickets to attend Annie.
-All opinions – as always are my own.
+Disclosure: I received a complimentary barre class.
+All opinions, as always, are my own.

 This past year was a difficult one for me personally and professionally and I’ve struggled to find peace, balance and harmony.
 I’ve only recently accepted self-care as an act of self-preservation and not an indulgence.
 I avoided yoga studios for many years because I couldn’t bear to spend an hour in silence with my thoughts.
 Like many moms my brain just doesn’t shut off and the thought of slowing down wasn’t an option.
 As I continue jumping hurdles that my mental illness throws at me, I have no choice but to s-l-o-w down, and thanks to Barre & Soul Harvard Square I now have a safe and accepting space to do so.

 In the midst of the constant bustle of Harvard Square lies an oasis for those that need an outlet where they can relax, rejuvenate and train hard.
 I was excited to have Barre & Soul join Harvard Square as there aren’t many barre studios on this side of town and travelling into Boston for a fitness class just doesn’t work with my schedule.

 I arrived to barre class late and quickly found a mat (provided by the studio!) and breathed a sigh of relief at the smiling instructor and small class size.
 I am wildly out of shape (I blame it on turning 30 last year) and have done little other than complain about the extra bulge around my midsection.
 Thank goodness for high waisted pants!
 I wasn’t sure what to expect at class, and stupidly thought it wasn’t going to be too hard for this newbie.
 Nope.
 K-i-l-l-e-r workout.
 My body was on fire (in a good way) post class.